Career Velocity Guide

 Frequently Asked Questions

-Mid-level remote data analysts in the US typically earn between $75,000 and $115,000 annually, depending on the industry (FinTech and HealthTech typically pay higher).
+Mid-level remote data analysts in the US typically earn between $75,000 and $115,000 annually, depending on the industry, company size, and location of the employer.

 Proficiency in SQL and Python/R is essential.
-However, mastery of visualization tools like Tableau, Power BI, and experience with cloud platforms (AWS/Azure/GCP) are the top differentiators.
+However, mastery of visualization tools like Tableau, Power BI, or Looker combined with domain expertise (marketing, finance, operations) is what separates top earners.

 Next Steps